 Before discussing if machine learning will impact jobs in the compliance area, we will need to understand the actual tasks of compliance professional.
 Most banks have a rule-based compliance management system that produces alerts based on set transaction thresholds.
 The compliance staff at a bank reviews these alerts for possible anomalies and trends.
 They also look for emerging suspicious financial crime patterns and the possibility to reduce false alerts.
 The compliance personnel also make incremental adjustments, in tune with their company’s risk tolerance, in order to improve the efficiency of system alerts.
 This task requires a lot of experience and expertise.
 Rule-based systems typically follow a unidimensional approach where they produce alerts based on transactional value and more than 90% of alerts generated are false.
 The sole reliance on internal expertise is also risky as there are chances to miss less frequent and emerging typologies.
 In addition, updating of rules to reduce false positives is often a slow process as it has to be done manually, while banks are currently not in a position to afford that.

-The promise of machine learning to the compliance function is significant efficiency and effectiveness improvements in terms of reduced false alerts and better detection of suspicious activities.
+The promise of machine learning to the compliance function is significant efficiency and effectiveness improvements in terms of holistic risk coverage, reduced false alerts and better detection of suspicious activities.
 Given the glaring inefficiencies, even a marginal improvement with machine learning will help banks save huge amounts of money.
 Financial institutions can train supervised machine learning algorithms on prior alerts to update or fine-tune rules and reduce false alerts.
 Supervised algorithms can compare current rules with previous investigation results to make changes in the rules, and this is a continuous automated process running the background.
 The use of unsupervised machine learning algorithms can effectively help identify new typologies without the help of rules.
 Some solutions as the Tookitaki Anti-Money Laundering Suite offers semi-supervised machine learning, which combines the best of both supervised and unsupervised algorithms.